-Toyota Motor Corporation reissued treasury stock for Toyota Mobility Foundation, a General Incorporated Foundation (the "Foundation"), and the difference between amount of proceeds and fair value of treasury stock on reissuance was included in "Other income (expense)".
+In fiscal 2015, Toyota Motor Corporation reissued treasury stock for Toyota Mobility Foundation, a General Incorporated Foundation (the "Foundation"), and the difference between amount of proceeds and fair value of treasury stock on reissuance was included in "Other income (expense)".
 The fair value of treasury stock was measured using a dividend discount model due to the restrictions on transfer in the reissued stock for the Foundation.
-These estimates are based upon valuation methodologies deemed appropriate under the circumstances.
-See note 16 to the consolidated financial statements for further discussion.
+These estimates were based upon valuation methodologies deemed appropriate under the circumstances.
+See note 17 to the consolidated financial statements for further discussion.